 Today the number of lower caste converts to Christianity is myriad and they are no more accepted by their upper caste brethren than was their mythical first century barber ancestor.
-The plain truth is that the Churches of India are riddled with caste and to highlight this situation, Scheduled Caste Christians demonstrated against the untouchability practiced in the Church when Pope John Paul II visited India in 1986.
-They probably did not know that Pope Gregory XV (1621-1623) had sanctioned caste within the Indian Church and that his edict has never been rescinded.
+The plain truth is that the Churches of India are riddled with caste and to highlight this situation, Scheduled Caste Christians demonstrated against the untouchability practised in the Church when Pope John Paul II visited India in 1986.
+They probably did not know that Pope Gregory XV (r.
+1621-1623) had sanctioned caste within the Indian Church and that his edict has never been rescinded.
 Earlier in 1599 the Council of Diamper and again in 1606 the Council of Goa had sanctioned the same.
 These sanctions have governed Catholic practice ever since—though Christians piously maintain that caste is contrary to Christ’s teachings.

 The grievances of Scheduled Caste Christians remain to this day and often surface in the national press—to the embarrassment of wealthy bishops who have interests to protect other than those of their flock.
 This happened in July and August of 1990 in the columns of the Indian Express.
 On August 2nd a letter appeared by Raju Thomas of Madras.
 He held M.A., B.Th., B.D. and M.Th. degrees, and wrote: